About this site

 ‘Te ara’ in Māori means ‘the pathway’.
 Te Ara – The Encyclopedia of New Zealand offers many pathways to understanding New Zealand.
 It is a comprehensive guide to the country’s peoples, natural environment, history, culture, economy, institutions and society.

-Te Ara consists of a series of themes, appearing progressively between 2005 and 2014:
+Te Ara consists of a series of sections, Which have appeared progressively between 2005 and 2014:

 - Māori New Zealanders and